To reformat and reinstall is the computer equivalent of erasing the chalkboard and starting over with a completely blank slate.

 You can do this either from the backup image we started with in Step 1, or from other sources, depending on how you organize your data.

 I can’t stress the importance of Step 1: backing up enough.
 We’re about to erase everything on your hard disk.
 Unless you know for certain there’s nothing there you need, an image backup is the right way to be prepared when you remember some weeks from now that you forgot to save a specific file.

 Formatting isn’t always formatting

 The term “formatting” goes back to days when hard disks had to be physically prepared before data could be written on them.
 Formatting set up the underlying magnetic information so the disk could be used.
 The term also referred to the next step: setting up the initial data that would organize the files and folders to be added later.

 Coincidentally, just that last step — setting up the initial data on the disk — has the side effect of making anything that might have been on the disk inaccessible.
 As a result, “reformatting” has come to mean exactly that: erasing the disk by setting up those initial data structures.

 For the purposes of reinstalling Windows from scratch, all we really care about is that the disk be erased before we start.
 There are two approaches.

 - Use a utility like DBAN to erase the disk before running Windows Setup.
-This is only really useful if you want to completely and securely erase all traces of data on the disk before.
+This is only useful if you want to erase all traces of data on the disk completely and securely.

 - Let Windows Setup erase the disk for you.
-This is plenty for most situations.
+This is appropriate for most situations.

 The “trick”, if you want to call it that, is that it’s not always obvious what to do in Windows Setup.